INFERNO-dev2203/Aora/README.md

 Expo Go

 Download the Expo Go app onto your device, then use it to scan the QR code from Terminal and run.
 (App available on Play store might run with SDK issues in that case download the app from the link for SDK 50 in the app.
 Then uninstall the Expo app downloaded from play store and install it using the apk downloaded.
-Then repeat the same process of scanning QR)
+Then repeat the same process of scanning QR.)

 🕸️ Snippets
 tailwind.config.js